h0lley/embeddedNimScript/README.md

 # The result is wrapped in a PNode so we need to use corresponding proc from compiler/ast to get the value
 echo result.getInt() # -4
 ```

+## Watcher

+You can do ``compileScript("scriptname.nims"`, watch = true)`` to start a thread that watches the scriptfile and automatically reloads it should it detect changes.
+This is why ```threadpool`` is being used.
+You should be able to easily remove this functionality if you want to compile without ``--threads:on``.

 ## Extending the API available to the scripts